Vikas-700/websitebyvk/README.md

 # websitebyvk
-This is my first repository.for website,
+This is my first repository for website.
+Author-Vikas kumar